Pollution of the Hudson River: Cleanup

 Extensive remediation actions on the river began in the 1970s with the implementation of wastewater discharge permits and consequent reduction of wastewater discharges, and sediment removal operations, which have continued into the 21st century.

 In 1972 Congress passed the Clean Water Act and established a nationwide discharge permit system for all surface waters.
 All Hudson River point source dischargers were required to obtain permits issued by NYSDEC.
 The restrictions in these permits led to an overall reduction in pollutant loadings to the river, as factories, power plants and municipalities installed or improved their wastewater treatment systems or made other plant modifications to reduce pollution.
-Among the prominent sewage plant upgrades was the completion of the North River Wastewater Treatment Plant in Manhattan, where 150 million gallons per day of untreated sewage was discharged to the river until the plant opened in 1986.
+Among the prominent sewage plant upgrades was the completion of the North River Wastewater Treatment Plant in Manhattan, where 150 e6USgal per day of untreated sewage was discharged to the river until the plant opened in 1986.
 However, persistent pollutants such as PCBs and heavy metals, that had been discharged prior to implementation of the new permit requirements, remained in the sediments of the river.

 Sediment dredging

 One of the most dramatic and controversial steps in remediation of the Hudson has focused on the physical removal of the contaminated sludges.
 In addition to being expensive, dredging can induce resuspension of PCBs.

 Among the initial attempts to clean up the upper Hudson River was the removal in 1977–78 of 180000 cuyd of contaminated river sediments near Fort Edward.
-In 1984, EPA declared a 200 mi stretch of the river, from Hudson Falls to New York City, to be a Superfund site requiring cleanup.
 This hazardous waste site is considered to be one of the largest in the nation.
-Many programs aim to reduce the PCB pollution.
 In 1991, further PCB pollution was found at Bakers Falls, near the former GE Hudson Falls factory, and a program of remediation was started.
 In August 1995, a 40 mi reach of the upper Hudson was reopened to fishing, but only on a catch-and-release basis.
 Removal of contaminated soil from Rogers Island was completed in December 1999.